tyme-app/plugins/README.md

 // Opens a dialog and asks the user where to save the content to file. tyme.openSaveDialog(fileName, content)

+/*
+    Lets the user select a file from disk.
+    title: The title of the dialog
+    fileTypes: array.
+Allowed file extensions, can be empty
+    resultFunction: function (fileContents) { … });
+*/
+tyme.selectFile(title, fileTypes, resultFunction)
 ```

 ### General Calls